julio-1610/test-gotogroup/README.md

 # TestGotogroup
+## AUTHOR: JULIO GERARDO PAUCAR CASTILLO
+### This project is a test for the technique evaluation to work in the position of frontend developer for the Gotogroup enterprise.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16 and use [Bootstrap](https://getbootstrap.com) for the style of the website.

 ## Development server